As an Amazon Associate I earn from qualifying purchases Learn More

 It took only 70 seconds to reach 140 PSI from 0.
 That is faster than other similar size units.
 The big-bore cylinder and piston are designed for faster recovery, which helps to increase your productivity.

-This unit mac5200 used an oil-lubricated air compressor to release running temperature faster and give long-lasting life.
-It is quieter than other similar size units.
+This unit, mac5200 used an oil-lubricated air compressor to release running temperature faster and give long-lasting life.
+It is quieter than other similar-sized units.

 2. Dewalt air compressor 225 psi